-Figure 10-16 shows the modelled annual mean Ni concentration on a 20 m x 20 m grid resulting from the local industrial point source in Pontardawe and including a background component from the annual modelling of Ni concentrations across the UK (described above).
+Figure 10-16 shows the modelled annual mean Ni concentration on a 20 m x 20 m grid resulting from the local industrial point source in Pontardawe and including a background component from the annual modelling of Ni concentrations across the UK and following calibration of the local industrial emissions source (described above).
 The Ni concentrations in Pontardawe were strongly influenced by the terrain in the area, as can be seen in Figure 10-16.
 The Swansea Valley runs south-west to north-east through the village of Pontardawe, where the point source is located.
 The distribution of the Ni concentrations in the vicinity of Pontardawe shows the channelling of the local wind flow by the Swansea Valley.